Katy Perry: Musical style and themes

-Although Perry's music incorporates pop, rock, and disco, Katy Hudson contains gospel.
+Although Perry's music incorporates elements of pop, rock, and disco, Katy Hudson contains gospel.
 Her subsequent releases, One of the Boys and Teenage Dream, involve themes of sex and love.
 One of the Boys is a pop rock record, while Teenage Dream features disco influences.
 Perry's fourth album, Prism, is significantly influenced by dance and pop music.
 Lyrically, the album addresses relationships, self-reflection, and everyday life.
 Her fifth studio effort Witness is an electropop album that she described as a "360-degree liberation" record, with themes including political liberation, sexual liberation, and liberation from negativity.
 Many of her songs, particularly on Teenage Dream, reflect on love between teenagers; W magazine described the album's sexual innuendos as "irresistible hook-laden melodies".
 Self-empowerment is a common theme in Perry's music.

 Perry has described herself as a "singer-songwriter masquerading as a pop star" and maintains that honest songwriting is very important to her.
 She told Marie Claire: "I feel like my secret magic trick that separates me from a lot of my peers is the bravery to be vulnerable and truthful and honest.
 I think you become more relatable when you're vulnerable."
 Actress and comedian Kristen Wiig commented that "as easy, breezy, and infectious as Perry's songs can be, beneath the surface lurks a sea of mixed emotions, jumbled motives, and contradictory impulses complicated enough to fill a Carole King record."
 According to Greg Kot of the Chicago Tribune, "being taken seriously may be Perry's greatest challenge yet."
 In 2013, The New York Times labeled her "the most potent pop star of the day – her hits are relatable with just a hint of experimentation".
 Randall Roberts of the Los Angeles Times criticized her use of idioms and metaphors in her lyrics and for frequent "clichés".
 Throughout her career, Perry has also co-written songs recorded by other artists, including Lesley Roy, Kelly Clarkson, Jessie James Decker, Selena Gomez & the Scene, Britney Spears, Iggy Azalea, Rita Ora, Nicki Minaj, and Ariana Grande.

 Voice

-Perry possesses a contralto vocal range.
+Perry has a contralto vocal range.
 Her singing has received both praise and criticism.
 Betty Clarke of The Guardian commented that her "powerful voice is hard-edged" while Rob Sheffield from Rolling Stone described Perry's vocals on Teenage Dream as "processed staccato blips".
 Darren Harvey of musicOMH compared Perry's vocals on One of the Boys to Alanis Morissette's, both possessing a "perky voice shifting octaves mid-syllable".
 Alex Miller from NME felt that "Perry's problem is often her voice" on One of the Boys, stating that "somewhere along the line someone convinced her she was like, well, a ballsy rock chick".
 Conversely, Bernadette McNulty from The Daily Telegraph praised her "rock chick voice" in a review of a concert promoting Prism.